 The Astro A40 TR delivers on several key areas that are important for a gaming headset.
 It’s versatile, and usable with a wide range of gaming platforms and other devices.
 It has pretty good sound, as well as a solid microphone.
 The design may be off-putting to some, but the color scheme is definitely a matter of preference.

 Unfortunately, the biggest issue with the Astro A40 TR is simply that it’s more expensive than other headsets that deliver on similar features.
 Plus, those who want even the most basic of extras will have to pay quite a bit more.
 If you’re an Astro fan, more power to you, but you might want to look at your other options first.

 What should you get instead of the Astro A40 TR?

 Our first recommendation for an alternative gaming headset is the Razer BlackShark V2, a headset that matches the A40 TR for sound quality and comfort, but exceeds it for features thanks to the USB connectivity and Razer Synapse software.
-Another option is the Audio-Technica ATH-GL3, which has a very similar sound profile to the Astro A40 TR, but is both cheaper and lighter.
-The ATH-GL3 also has the same 3.5mm headphone jack connector as the A40 TR, making it compatible with all the same devices.
+Similarly, the Razer Barracuda X (2022) is also a good option while also being fully wireless.
+Another option is the SteelSeries Arctis Nova 1, which also uses a 3.5mm connector and is one of the best options if you’re looking for a headset that emphasizes comfort.

 Frequently asked questions about the Astro A40 TR